---

 Starting a business often requires creativity and resourcefulness, especially when external funding is limited.
 Bootstrapping is a method where entrepreneurs build and grow their companies by relying on personal savings, reinvesting revenue, and adopting lean operational practices.
 This approach minimizes dependency on venture capital and allows founders to retain full control over their business decisions.

-According to Crunchbase, bootstrapping has proven to be a viable strategy for over 1,000 startups, showcasing its effectiveness in fostering growth without external financing.
 By focusing on cost-efficient operations, such as optimizing expenses like credit card payment processing for small businesses, bootstrapped companies can stretch their resources while maintaining financial independence.

 Additionally, bootstrapping encourages founders to prioritize sustainable growth.
 Instead of chasing rapid expansion fueled by external investments, businesses can focus on building a solid foundation through steady revenue generation.
 For startups exploring alternative funding models, an insight into flexible financing is offered through revenue-based financing explained, detailing a model where repayments align with your venture’s generated revenue.